-Hundreds of thousands of dollars worth of crops have been destroyed by these viruses.
+Hundreds of thousands of dollars worth of crops have been destroyed by Impatiens Necrotic Spot (INSV), and Tomato Spotted Wilt Virus (TSWV), once called the I-strain and L-strain of tomato spotted wilt.
 However, growers aggressively attacking the problem can avoid crop losses by controlling thrips, carefully inspecting new plants brought into the greenhouse, and maintaining the health of plants already in the greenhouse.

 Below are the steps required to aggressively attack INSV and western flower thrips in greenhouse production.